dev-academy-programme/student-prep/accounts.md

 __Click the word `channels' from within the app to reveal available channels.__

-1. **Your cohort-specific channel** E.g. #Nikau: Used for cohort communication.
+1. **#foundations** Used for communication with your fellow foundations members and facilitators.
 For example, finding a partner to pair with, problem solving, and checkin coordination.
 2. **#code-help-desk**: If you can't get help on a problem in your cohort channel, come here next!
 Read by grads, teachers, and friendly developers.
 3. **#general**: stuff everyone in the EDA community should know about.
 For example, events, announcements, congratulating people.
 4. **#show-eda**: stuff you're working on that you'd like to share.
 New open source projects, games, pretty things.
 One of your final assignments in Phase 0 requires you to use this channel.